 - they are GST-registered

-- the employee has a tax invoice with the employee's name and address on it.
+- the employee has taxable supply information with the employee's name and address on it.

 The employer cannot claim back the GST if they pay the employee an allowance to cover the expense.